 There is relatively little research on effects of seismic activities on sea turtles.
-Studies to date indicate that seismic surveys have short term effects such as a change in hearing sensitivity (Moein et al. 1994), as well as physiological responses.
+Studies to date indicate that seismic surveys have short term effects such as a change in hearing sensitivity (Moein et al. 1994; McCauley et al. 2000), behavioural effects (e.g., increased and erratic swimming behavior; McCauley et al. 2000) as well as physiological responses.
 There is little evidence to suggest that sea turtles would be more sensitive to seismic sound than cetaceans or fish.
 Therefore, mitigation implemented to protect those marine animals would also serve to protect sea turtles from harmful effects (DFO 2011a).
 There remains however, a lack of research on the acoustic sensitivity of sea turtles and on the importance of the acoustic environment on sea turtles.
+It should also be noted that sea turtles are slow swimmers, meaning that the time taken to avoid seismic exploration vessels is greater than other species in the Study Area.